Mounting an external file share#

 1. Stop any sessions, deployments, or jobs that rely on that shared volume.

-2. Open the ConfigMap and comment out the volume section.
+2. Open the configmap and comment out the volume section.

 3. Restart the workspace and deploy pods as described in step 8 above.